udexon/DUDE/DUNIIX_Future.md

 # DUNIIX 2025

-## Socratic Dialectic for Questioning the Future
+## Socratic Dialectic for Questioning & Shaping the Future

 Here is a mass psychology test for all, from non programmers to experts: